AAUW Issues: Career and Technical Education

 Gender and Career and Technical Education

 The last few years have been particularly unkind to American women.
-Even in occupational sectors traditionally dominated by women, such as education and health services, men regained jobs at a faster rate than women.
-As our economy slowly recovers, many workers will need to access training to upgrade their skills to fit new demands.
+Even in occupational sectors traditionally dominated by women, such as education and health services, men regained jobs at a faster rate than women in the post-recession economy.
+As our economy slowly recovers, many workers will need access to training to upgrade their skills to fit new demands.

 Women tend to be overwhelmingly clustered in low-wage, low-skill jobs.
-In high-wage, high-skill fields, they fall well below the 25 percent threshold to qualify as a “nontraditional field.”
-A recent analysis by the National Coalition of Women and Girls in Education found that women and girls remain concentrated in CTE courses that are traditional for women and are relatively low-paying.
-Across the country, women make up 87 percent of students in traditionally female fields and only 15 percent of those in typically male fields.
+In high-wage, high-skill fields, women’s representation falls well below the 25 percent threshold that qualifies as a “nontraditional field.”
+A recent analysis by the National Coalition of Women and Girls in Education found that women and girls remain concentrated in career and technical education (CTE) courses that are traditional for women and are relatively low paying.
+Across the country, women make up 85 percent of students in traditionally female fields and only 18 percent of those in typically male fields.

-Women who do not earn a bachelor’s degree — and therefore constitute an important population group for CTE programming — earn only 66 percent of male workers’ median income.
+Women who do not earn a bachelor’s degree — and therefore constitute an important population group for CTE programming — are paid only 68 percent of the median income for their male peers.

 Federal Investments in Career and Technical Education